 Lord Mansfield recognized that the abolition of slavery was sure to create significant inconveniences and consequences, but "in a case so odious as the condition of slaves,"4 that was the price that had to be paid.
 In the context of abortion, the U.S. Supreme Court has essentially come to the opposite conclusion.
 Nowhere has that been more evident than in the 1992 verdict for Planned Parenthood vs Casey.
 In a 5-4 ruling that narrowly upheld the constitutionality of Roe vs. Wade, we read that the "the principles of institutional integrity, and the rule of stare decisis require that Roe's essential holding be retained."5 In other words, since abortion had already been established as positive law, the Supreme Court's "institutional integrity" prevented it from re-examining the ethics of abortion.
 The verdict goes on to say:

-The Roe rule's limitation on state power could not be repudiated without serious inequity to people who, for two decades of economic and social developments, have organized intimate relationships and made choices that define their views of themselves and their places in society, in reliance on the availability of abortion in the event that contraception should fail.
-The ability of women to participate equally in the economic and social life of the Nation has been facilitated by their ability to control their reproductive lives.
-The Constitution serves human values, and while the effect of reliance on Roe cannot be exactly measured, neither can the certain costs of overruling Roe for people who have ordered their thinking and living around that case be dismissed.6
+The Roe rule's limitation on state power could not be repudiated without serious inequity to people who, for two decades of economic and social developments, have organized intimate relationships and made choices that define their views of themselves and their places in society, in reliance on the availability of abortion in the event that contraception should fail.6

 When the injustice of slavery was recognized, the "impossibility" of removing it from a culture dependent on its existence became morally irrelevant.
 The difficulty of accommodating millions of displaced slaves has no bearing on the justice of slavery, and the difficulty of caring for millions of children who would have otherwise been aborted has no bearing on the justice of abortion.
 Appealing to the social cost of abolishing abortion does not justify the act of abortion itself.
 It is only when that is recognized that we can fairly and reasonably consider the practical difficulties that must be overcome in a post-abortion world.